SCS-C03 Online Practice Questions

 A company runs an application on a fleet of Amazon EC2 instances.
 The application is accessible to users around the world.
 The company associates an AWS WAF web ACL with an Application Load Balancer (ALB) that routes traffic to the EC2 instances.

 A security engineer is investigating a sudden increase in traffic to the application.
 The security engineer discovers a significant amount of potentially malicious requests coming from hundreds of IP addresses in two countries.
-The security engineer wants to quickly limit the potentially malicious requests but does not want to prevent legitimate users from accessing the application.
+The security engineer wants to quickly limit the potentially malicious requests.
+The security engineer does not want to prevent legitimate users from accessing the application.

 Which solution will meet these requirements?